 - 92% of consumers have used the internet to search for a local business in the last year, according to BrightLocal.

-- Distribution of yellow pages has declined over the years, ending their door-to-door delivery in some regions.
+- Distribution of yellow pages has declined over the years, ending their door-to-door delivery in some regions according to MarketWatch.

 The reliance on search for local businesses is likely to increase, especially as phones get smarter, making it easy to access on-demand content at one’s fingertips and on-the-go.

 There are many factors that go into local SEO success.
-A majority of them are discussed in the easy to digest Local SEO checklist, but I’ll summarize some of the key points to help make you a serious local contender.
+I’ll summarize some of the key points to help make you a serious local contender.

 Your Google My Business Page